 Astherna is a preclinical-stage RNA therapy company developing treatments for retinal diseases.
 The first inherited retinal disease for which Astherna will conduct a clinical trial is Stargardt disease, the most prevalent inherited retinal disease caused by a single gene, which has a high unmet medical need.
 For several genetic defects that cause this disease, we have developed a unique therapeutic approach with which we aim to stop the progression of the disease, and prevent individuals from getting blind.
 The development of this first therapeutic allows for AON technology platform validation and thus facilitates the development of additional therapeutics in our pipeline.
-We focus both on other IRD’s and more common multifactorial retinal diseases, to maximize the potential of AON therapy to reduce the burden of vision loss.
+As a second disorder, we focus on Usher syndrome type 2a (USH2A)-associated retinal dystrophy.
+Mutations in the USH2A are the most common cause of inherited deaf-blindness and recessively inherited non-syndromic retinitis pigmentosa.
+Also in this program, the initial goal is to save vision by blocking the progression of the retinal degeneration.
+In the future our technology can be applied to treat other IRD’s and more common multifactorial retinal diseases, to maximize the potential of AON therapy with the ultimate goal to reduce the burden of vision loss.

 We encourage you to contact us upon interest in Astherna here.